pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-multichain.md

 [Multichain](https://docs.multichain.org/getting-started/introduction) is an infrastructure developed for arbitrary cross-chain interactions.

-In this guide, we'll walk you through how to bridge TUSD and EUROe using Multichain over to Linea!
+In this guide, we'll walk you through how to bridge TUSD and EUROe using Multichain over to PepeSync!

-Before you begin, ensure your wallet is [configured to use Linea](/use-mainnet/set-up-your-wallet.mdx).
+Before you begin, ensure your wallet is [configured to use PepeSync](/use-mainnet/set-up-your-wallet.mdx).

 ## Add Avalanche Fuji testnet to your MetaMask wallet